Some names are hidden until further notice, to protect the identity of those involved.

 It would be natural to assume at this stage that the wardens would be sending off the papers and asylum requests of the inmates who can’t return home, in the hope that they could be released and begin a new life in Turkey or Sudan; the latter (unusually for a dictatorial Arab regime) is even prepared to take would-be fighters for Islamic groups (or even Da’esh) arrested en route.

 But, as I was told multiple times, the wardens are deliberately refusing to send off asylum papers.
-Hatay is an opposition area; the locals (many of whom are Alawites, sympathetic to the Assad regime) can often be heard to call refugees terrorists and tell them they deserve their misery.
-If this is due to prejudice or laziness (or both) is anyone’s guess.
+Hatay is an opposition area; the locals (many of whom are Alawites, sympathetic to the Assad regime) can often be heard to call refugees terrorists and tell them they deserve their misery due to extreme hatred of Syrian Muslims for daring to oppose their favourite genocidal tyrant.

 The fact that none of the inmates have money or lawyers (or a consulate to reach out to) has left them vulnerable to all manner of illegal ill treatment.

-The Tunisian inmate (still incarcerated) has filed at least five separate requests for asylum, fearful of being wrongfully renditioned home as a “Da’eshi” and tortured or imprisoned.
+The Tunisian inmate (still incarcerated) has filed at least five separate requests for asylum, fearful of being wrongfully renditioned home and subsequently accused of being a “Da’eshi”, then tortured or imprisoned.
 Whenever he asks what the answer is, they tell him that it was turned down.
 When he asks to see the evidence, the answer is simply: an evasive “No”.
-Because it ends up in the bin.
+Because it probably ends up in the bin.

 Theft seemed to be a problem too; multiple people said to the journalist from London that I befriended (himself working on a documentary) that their confiscated belongings downstairs had a tendency to be stolen by the supervisors; one man had even been dismissed for corruption prior to my arrival.